-Occupational Therapy Australia WA Division represents the interests and provide services to members affiliated with the Division.
+Occupational Therapy Australia WA Division represents the interests and provides services to members affiliated with the Division.
 The Divisional Council represents the membership and provides advice and support to the operations of the division.

-2018 - 2019 WA Division Council Members
+2021-2022 WA Division Council Members

 - Felicity Beaulieu

 - Christopher Pearce